When to visit

 RIDE IN A HOT AIR BALLOON

 A hot air balloon ride is an inspiring way to appreciate the valley's lush, rolling hills and enjoy a spectacular bird's eye view of the wineries.
 Balloons Above The Valley has been offering this experience for more than 40 years.
 If you have never tried this romantic means of transport, here is a great opportunity to do so.
-The basic includes a one-hour flight, coffee and fresh pastries.
+The 3 hours experience includes flight, coffee and fresh pastries.

 Open daily from 8 a.m. to 5 p.m.
 Reservations necessary.

 Get a taste of the glory days of luxury train travel aboard one of the Wine Train's vintage 1915 Pullman cars, once used for first-class train travel and faithfully restored in 1989.
 During your 36-mile journey through the lush Napa Valley, you will enjoy both the luxurious elegance of the train and the exquisite Napa Valley scenery.
 Several dining excursions are offered, during which guests are served a multi-course gourmet meal accompanied by excellent Napa Valley wines.
 An unforgettable experience!
 The excursions are often full; reservations are recommended.

 Open daily from 7 a.m. to 7 p.m.

 This museum was founded by two art lovers, René and Veronica Di Rosa.
 Their vast personal collection is now accessible to the public.
 A non-profit organization since 1997, the museum contains numerous galleries.
 More than 2,000 pieces by 800 artists are exhibited across the 215-acre property, many of them on the walls of a former winery.

 Currently open for a visit on Fridays and Sundays from 11 a.m. to 4 p.m. and on Saturdays from 11 a.m. to 5 p.m.